bettaburger/enc/README.md

 # Overview
-Small cmd tool for fetching urls and determining whether the connection is secure or not.
+fetches urls and determines whether or not the connection is secure via https/tls or ssl